Watkins Abbitt: Congress

+Endorsement of Douglas Wilder

 Having long since recanted his segregationist views, Abbitt endorsed L. Douglas Wilder, who became Virginia's first black governor in 1989.
-According to his son, state delegate Watkins Abbitt Jr., he and his three sisters played a role in his father's change of heart.
+According to his son, state delegate Watkins Abbitt Jr., he and his sisters played a role in his father's change of heart.
 Watkins Jr. noted that in his later years, his father always worked for free for any black church that needed legal services, and a black minister spoke at the funeral.

 Death and legacy

-Abbitt survived one wife, but died from leukemia in Lynchburg, Virginia on July 13, 1998.
+Abbitt was married twice.
+His first wife of 52 years, Corinne, died in 1989 and Abbitt later married Mary Ann Schmidt who survived him when he died from leukemia in Lynchburg, Virginia on July 13, 1998.
 He maintained an active law practice as late as a week before his death.
-He was survived by a widow, son and two daughters, and interred at Liberty Cemetery in Appomattox, Virginia.
 A park in Appomattox, Virginia is named for him.

 His son, Watkins Abbitt Jr., served as a member of the Virginia House of Delegates from 1986 to 2012.